 – If you are diagnosed with stage I rosacea, treatment may include topical antibiotics and/or antiparasitics and cosmetic lasers.

-– Vascular laser treatments work very well l in treating all stages of rosacea and are frequently the only acceptable cosmetic treatment.
+– IPL laser treatments work very well l in treating all stages and are frequently the only acceptable cosmetic treatment.

 Early diagnosis and treatment can control the signs and symptoms of rosacea and help prevent this skin condition from worsening.
 The most common treatment for our patients involves a combination of the above recommendations.